vckyou/Reforestation/README.md

-## Why are pirates called pirates?
-Because they arrr!
+## What are the strongest days of the week?
+Saturday and Sunday...the rest are weekdays.